MithrilJS/mithril.js/docs/simple-application.md

 - You can use [Istanbul](https://github.com/istanbuljs/nyc) for code coverage.
 - You can use [TypeScript](https://www.typescriptlang.org/) for easy code analysis.
 (There are [community-supported type definitions available](https://github.com/DefinitelyTyped/DefinitelyTyped/tree/master/types/mithril), so you don't need to roll your own.)

 Let's start off with hyperscript and create a list of items.
-Hyperscript is the idiomatic way to use Mithril, but [JSX](jsx.md) works pretty similarly.
+Hyperscript is the idiomatic way to use Mithril.js, but [JSX](jsx.md) works pretty similarly.

 ```javascript
 // src/views/UserList.js